taijusanagi/motion-mint/README.md

 ### LayerZero Cross-chain Messaging

-Given the multi-chain nature of MotionMint's deployment, **Hyperlane Cross-chain Messaging** is employed to ensure synchronization between the Base and Zora networks.
+Given the multi-chain nature of MotionMint's deployment, **LayerZero Cross-chain Messaging** is employed to ensure synchronization between the Base and Zora networks.
 This ensures that data and transactions are consistent and updated across different blockchain networks.

 #### Optimism -> Base